 All years have a value of 0% at the start of the year, by definition, as there has been no mortality at that point of the year.
 If mortality improvements had been constant throughout the period considered then the lines for each year would form a "fan", with the end-year values decreasing steadily from year to year.
-While we see a decrease of this sort from 2009 to 2011, there is no clear pattern to the end-year values for later years, as mortality has been volatile with low improvements.
+While we see a decrease of this sort from 2009 to 2011, there is no clear pattern to the end-year values for later years, as mortality has been volatile with low annual improvements.
 Mortality for complete calendar years was lowest in 2014.

-Chart D shows that cumulative standardised mortality in 2019 is well below the ten-year average, and is similar to mortality in 2014.
+Chart D shows that cumulative standardised mortality in 2019 continues to be well below the ten-year average.
+Mortality in 2019 up to May was similar to mortality in over the same period in 2014 but since May cumulative standardised mortality in 2014 and 2019 has diverged.